Water that is too cold or too hot can cause:

 Below are some frequently asked questions regarding the ANSI Z358.1-2014 requirement of providing tepid water for emergency showers & eyewashes.
 Tepid water is defined as flushing fluid between 60°F- 100°F (16°C- 38°C).

 Yes and no. Theoretically you could fill a tank without an immersion heater and allow it to reach equilibrium with the ambient environment (70°F [21°C]), and provide tepid water.
-The issue is that you will need more water than 300 gallons to provide 15 minutes of tepid water because you will have to account for the shower (20 gpm) and eyewash (1 gpm) or eye/face wash (3-5 gpm depending on manufacturer).
+The issue is that you will need more water than 300 gallons to provide 15 minutes of tepid water because you will have to account for the shower (20 GPM), eyewash (.4 GPM), and eye/face wash (3 GPM).
+Remember these are minimum flow rates based on Z358.1-2014 and total GPM requirements will vary depending on manufacturer.
 Based on these, you will require as a minimum 315 gal at a minimum assuming 100% usage for a shower/eyewash or 345 gal minimum assuming 100% for a shower and eye/face wash combination.
 If this is a self-contained unit, you could do this but would have to add a bacteriostatic solution, have at a minimum a 400 gal tank, and some means for delivering the water (air cylinders or pump).
 Haws Integrated can provide a plug and play system of this type.

 The other thing to consider is that you are now holding water at a temperature that is much more prone to bacterial growth.
 When Haws Integrated designs a tepid water system, we will hold the water at a minimum of 145°F (62.8°C), but more typically at 165°F (73.9°C), which prevents the growth of bacteria.
 Also critical to eliminating bacterial growth is the flushing of the showers and piping on a weekly basis.
 Without a heater, the recovery time could be significant.